No products in the cart.

 Routine immunizations keep your children safe from several dangerous and potentially fatal diseases.
-While vaccinations can vary by country, Japan has designated several key vaccinations as routine, meaning they’re required by law for children of certain ages.
+While vaccinations can vary by country, Japan has designated several key vaccinations as routine for children of certain ages.
 See a copy of the schedule for routine vaccinations in Japan here.

-Why are some shots considered routine vaccinations in Japan and others are voluntary?
-By making these vaccinations compulsory, these serious diseases are not spread and epidemic outbreaks do not occur.
+Why are some shots designated as routine vaccinations in Japan and others are just recommended?
+By making these routine vaccinations easily accessible through the universal healthcare system, the spread of serious diseases can be limited and epidemic outbreaks much less likely to occur.

 Here is the list of eight routine vaccinations in Japan as stated in the child immunization schedule.